 Also tops at the Palms is the dining scene.
 Sky-high restaurants include chef Geno Bernardo's Nove Italiano, which serves Italian favorites and handmade pastas, as well as a spectacular view from the dining room.
 At chef Andre Rochat's Alizé, diners can enjoy similar floor-to-ceiling views along with a sophisticated French menu.

-On the ground floor, the sleek N9NE Steak House (closed for remodeling until mid December 2013) has a sizzling atmosphere to match its succulent cuts of prime aged beef.
+On the ground floor, the sleek N9NE Steak House has a sizzling atmosphere to match its succulent cuts of prime aged beef.
 Chocolat brings guests the sweetness of decadent crepes, chocolates and other desserts.
-Fast, casual dining choices at the resort include the 24 Seven Cafe (it also boasts a space inside called Fortunes, where you can order dim sum classics and Chinese favorites), the Bistro Buffet and a sizeable food court known as The Eatery.
+Fast, casual dining choices at the resort include the 24 Seven Cafe (it also boasts a space inside called Fortunes, where you can order dim sum classics and Chinese favorites), the Bistro Buffet, the poolside Back Room Burger and a sizeable food court known as The Eatery.

 If you're looking to relax, the Palms has a 20,000-square-foot spa boasting numerous services as well as the Kim Vo Salon, where you can get the latest cuts and colors for your hair.
 Outside, the revered Palms Pool provides a welcome reprieve from Vegas' heat with multiple pools, including two designed just for shallow lounging.
 And during the summer months, you don’t want to miss some of the most debauched pool parties in town.

 If indoor fun is more your style, check out the 14-theater Brenden Theatres complex.
 There's plenty of gaming action to tempt you on the casino floor as well, including a Cantor Race & Sports Book with 93 betting carrels and eight poker tables.